 Note: Before using these commands, make sure Dragon is able to recognize unusual words such as the names you plan to mention (use the Accuracy Center).

-These shortcut commands can be disabled or enabled from the checkbox "Enable E-mail and Calendar commands" on the Commands tab of the Options dialog.
+These shortcut commands can be disabled or enabled from the checkbox "Enable E-mail and Calendar commands" in the Options dialog.

 Enable recognition mode switching commands

 Enable Web search commands